 After installing the plugin, start writing a draft post and expand the Screen Options menu (it’s at the top right of the screen).
 Ensure the All in One SEO Pack checkbox is selected.
-Beneath your draft post, you’ll now see a preview snippet of how your post title and description will display in Google search results.
+Beneath your draft post, you see a preview snippet of how your post title and description displays in Google search results.
 The plugin displays a character count (including spaces) to help you stay within the recommended character limit.

 For example, below is a screenshot of this post when I was writing it.
 The original post title – Browser-based word and character count tools for web editors – is prepended to the site title and previewed in the Title field.
 The draft title tag contains 73 characters:

-This is more than the 50–60 characters which Google will typically display.
+This is more than the 50–60 characters Google typically displays.
 So, I changed the post title to Word and character count tools for web editors.
 When prepended to the site title, the title tag contains 59 characters.
 That’s more like it.

-I’m becoming more of a fan of Markdown editors, particularly when writing text snippets which need approving quickly and then publishing.
-Keeping the draft text in Markdown – and exporting the approved version to html – reduces the time needed to reformat text or faff with a WYSIWYG editor.
+I’m becoming more of a fan of Markdown editors, particularly when writing snippets that need approval quickly and then publishing.
+Keeping the draft text in Markdown and exporting the approved version to HTML reduces the time spent reformatting text or faffing with a WYSIWYG editor.

 dillinger.io displays your word count in the live preview pane while you type.
-If you can’t see it, select the settings icon at the top right and select Word Count.
+If you can’t see it, click the settings icon at the top right and select Word Count.

-StackEdit provides more information on your draft and displays counts of characters, words and paragraphs.
-To see the statistics, select the small flyout menu at the bottom right of the preview pane and then click on the number:
+StackEdit provides more information on your draft and counts characters, words and paragraphs.
+To see the statistics, select the small flyout menu at the bottom right of the preview pane, then click the number:

 So, those are my favourites.
-Are there any other extensions or tools you would recommend?
+Are there other extensions or tools you would recommend?